 I was 12 years old, sitting in school three blocks away from the World Trade Center on September 11, 2001, when the planes hit the twin towers and changed the way I understood the world around me forever.
 I will never forget what I witnessed that day: people covered in debris, surrounded by piercing, blood-curdling screams and cries.
 I will never forget the terrifying hour we spent trying to get home, a route that was normally a ten-minute walk from school, only to find that our neighborhood — also a few blocks from ground zero — looked like a war zone.

 The next years of my life were spent coming of age with undiagnosed symptoms of post traumatic stress disorder that turned my teenage life into a nightmare.
 Part of my recovery was learning to see the good with the bad, because the truth is the world is pretty horrific at times, but it can be pretty awesome, too.

-Last year, I wrote a book about my experience, called "After 9/11: One Girl's Journey Through Darkness to a New Beginning" and as a result, have received emails from children across the country asking me about 9/11 and PTSD.
+I wrote a book about my experience, called "After 9/11: One Girl's Journey Through Darkness to a New Beginning" and as a result, have received emails from children across the country asking me about 9/11 and PTSD.
 Here’s a sampling of their questions, along with my responses.

 What was it like in your neighborhood in the days right after 9/11?

 We had more threats of collapsing buildings, bomb scares on nearby landmarks, and instructions to pack an emergency bag and have the whole family ready to leave on a split-second's notice — without having any idea where we would go.
 The National Guard showed up, the sound of a plane sent me into a hysterical panic, I wasn't sleeping, I was always worried, paranoid, ready to take off at the next attack, having nightmares and flashbacks, feeling like a sitting duck waiting to die.
 The rest of the world resumed "life as normal," but everything had stopped in our neighborhood, which was basically treated as a war zone.